bu-rcs/mssp-assignment-sklearn/README.md

     Random Forest Model.
 2. In the dataset directory there is a csv file with the actual list of the players who made the 2023-2024 Allstar game.
-Parse this csv file and evaluate the performance of your model using the pl.
+Parse this csv file and evaluate the performance of your model.
 Your function should return a dictionary containing all the information in your classification report.